RobloxStudio-DiscordRPC/RPC-Client/doc/BUILD.md

 ![qt install 2](/doc/assets/qtInstall2.png)

-1. Pick the version of MSVC that matches your machine architecture
+- A - Pick the version of MSVC that matches your machine architecture
-2. Might need to check this aswell
+- B - Might need to check this aswell

 **If this doesn't go as planned, please file an issue**